TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

 > Component             |   | Comment
 > -- | -- | --
 > Camera                    | √ |
-> Audio                     | √/× | (headphone jack doesn't work, but can be fixed with a simple code on termux)
+> Audio                     | √/× | (headphone jack Sometimes doesn't work, but can be fixed with a simple code on termux)
 > Bluetooth                 | √ |
 > Display                   | √ | (brightness slider doesn't work / can also be fixed via termux)
 > WiFi / Hotspot            | √ |
 > GPS                       | √ |
-> SIM / Mobile Data / Voice | × | (RIL dead in GSI Phh of A11 and A12, only works in Eremitein's GSI's. )
+> SIM / Mobile Data / Voice | × | (RIL dead in some Roms like GSI PHH A11 and A12 roms, works in Eremitein's GSI's. )
 > VoLTE                     | ? | (Untested)
 > Fingerprint               | √ |
 > Offline Charging          | × |

-In this LiR Image, RIL/SIM works perfectly, you have internet and calls 100% BUT "RIL/SIM Card is dead in many A11 and A12 images,  so we have to search for images that have RIL/SIM working, or make it work ourselves"
+In both the CrDRom and LiR Images, RIL/SIM works perfectly, you have internet and calls 100% BUT "RIL/SIM Card is dead in many other A11 and A12 images,  so we have to search and test for images that have RIL/SIM working, or make it work ourselves" *gulp*

-*gulp*
+To manually be sure if you should use A or A/B Rom, use the treble-check app or this command in fastboot mode or booted rom with adb shell
+     fastboot getprop ro.boot.slot_suff
+or
+     adb shell getprop ro.boot.slot_suffix

+If it doesn't reply anything , its AB, if its A only it will reply saying its A only.

-IM NOT SURE YET IF WE SHOULD USE A or A/B , since our device is A-Only i suggest trying with A-Only first if it doesn't work or it's not available , try with A/B, (So far the A/B Image used in this guide works perfectly)
+ Since my device is A/B, it works, i suggest verifying well your partition and making sure you've selected the right ROM, Because perhaps other versions of the Redmi 9A may have different partition slot formats, (So far the A/B Image used in this guide works perfectly)

 " Other Lists of Generic GSI's "